-Laksa Soup Recipe – Malaysian Curry Coconut Soup with your choice of homemade laksa paste, or easier “cheater’s version” with store bought laksa paste.
+Laksa Soup Recipe – Malaysian Curry Coconut Soup with your choice of homemade laksa paste, or easier “cheater’s version” with store-bought laksa paste.
 (Makes 10 1/2 cups soup without the noodles)

-1 recipe for Laksa Paste or 1 (14 ounce) Jar of Prepared Laksa Paste – ( I like this brand- see notes)
+- 1 recipe for Laksa Paste – Or one-two (7-ounce) jars of store-bought Laksa Paste – ( I like this brand- see notes)

-1 pound raw large shrimp (raw, peeled -or sub more chicken or veggies )
+- 1 pound raw large shrimp (raw, peeled -or sub more chicken or veggies )

 - 2 x 13.5 ounce cans full-fat coconut milk.
 Do not use “lite” – and if you like an even richer broth, add a third can.

-Garnishes: lime wedges, cilantro, Vietnamese mint, cilantro, scallions, sambal chili paste, fried shallots (available in jars at Asian market)
+- Garnishes: bean sprouts, lime wedges, cilantro, Vietnamese mint, scallions, sambal chili paste, fried shallots (available in jars at an Asian market)

 Homemade Laksa Paste